Resettlement policy of the Neo-Assyrian Empire: Logistics

 The Assyrian state supervised and planned the move to be as efficient as possible.
-The deportees were meant to arrive intact, ready to be placed work and resettle in their new environment.
+The deportees were meant to arrive intact, ready to work and resettle in their new environment.
 Some surviving Assyrian art depicts deportees traveling with their family and possessions with beasts of burden in tow, while other pieces depict the displaced peoples marching while shackled or tied up, or while being pulled along with hooks placed in their cheeks or noses.
 Ride animals were used, as well as boxes and vessels to carry supplies needed for resettlement.
 State officials were directly involved, for example a letter from an official to Tiglath-pileser III showed that the official provided the "food supplies, clothes, a waterskin, [...] shoes and oil" and was waiting for donkeys to be available before sending a convoy of deportees.

 Magnitude

 A 1979 estimate by Bustenay Oded—extrapolating based on written documents—estimated that 4.4 million people, plus or minus 900,000, were relocated over a 250-year period.
 85% of them were resettled in the Assyrian heartland.